-- Make sure that you, as arbitration counsel, are involved in developing any media strategy to ensure that confidentiality obligations in respect to the arbitration are respected.
+- Make sure that you, as arbitration counsel, are involved in developing any media strategy to ensure that confidentiality obligations in respect of the arbitration are respected.

-- Be aware of any confidentiality or secrecy obligations that the criminal proceedings impose upon you.
+- Be aware of any confidentiality or secrecy obligations that the criminal proceedings impose on you.

 Note that confidentiality or secrecy obligations in criminal proceedings may cover the documents disclosed in those proceedings, not just the existence of the proceedings and their status.
 In some jurisdictions, for example, documents exchanged in a criminal investigation will be classified and counsel may not even provide a copy to his or her client without approval.In other jurisdictions, the confidentiality or secrecy obligation may only cover the state’s criminal authorities, or a formal party to those proceedings, such as a suspect.
 Therefore, you should understand whether documents you receive from your client or criminal counsel may be produced in the arbitration, or cannot be disclosed because they are covered by such an obligation.
 Likewise, be aware that the opposing party – whether a private party to criminal proceedings or the state itself – may be subject to a confidentiality or secrecy obligation such that its production of documents in the arbitration may violate such obligations.

 Ensure that your advocacy of your client’s case does not violate your obligation of candour and honesty